Classification of Rank 2 Cluster Varieties: Cluster modular groups

-\begin{rmk} We suggest here that the apparence of Kodaira's matrices may have some geometric significance.
-The symplectic heuristic behind \cite{GHK1}'s mirror construction (see their \S 0.6.1) assumes that $U$ admits a special Lagrangian torus fibration over $U^{\trop}$, or at least over a deformation of $U^{\trop}$ in which the singularity is factored into several singular points.
-Indeed, \cite{Sym} shows that there is at least a Lagrangian fibration when the singularity is factored.
-In the $I_k$ cases there are explicit formulas for special Lagrangian fibrations---see \cite{GrSlag}, or see \cite{CU} which begins with a nice brief presentation of this.
-Cases representing moduli of local systems will also have special Lagrangian fibrations like this (the Hitchin fibration), as pointed out to me by A. Neitzke.
-We furthermore hope that $U$ (or at least some analytic open subset of $U$) admits a hyperk\"{a}hler structure, and that for some rotation of the complex structure, the SYZ fibration over a neighborhood of the factored singularity in $U^{\trop}$ will become an elliptic fibration (again a standard part of the Hitchin system picture).
-We therefore suspect that \cite{CV}'s results on uniquness of factorizations of singular fibers of elliptic fibrations may be related to our Theorem \ref{sing}. \end{rmk}
+\begin{rmk}We suggest that the appearance of Kodaira's matrices may have some geometric significance.
+The symplectic heuristic behind \cite{GHK1}'s mirror construction (see their Section~0.6.1) assumes that $U$ admits a special Lagrangian torus fibration over $U^{\trop}$, or at least over a deformation of $U^{\trop}$ in which the singularity is factored into several singular points.
+Indeed, \cite{Sym}~shows that there is at least a Lagrangian fibration when the singularity is factored.
+In the~$I_k$ cases there are explicit formulas for special Lagrangian fibrations~-- see~\cite{GrSlag}, or see~\cite{CU} which begins with a nice brief presentation of this.
+Further examples of cluster varieties are known to come from moduli of Higgs bundles, in which case the Hitchin fibration is a special Lagrangian fibration.
+We further hope that $U$ admits a hyperk\"{a}hler structure, and that for some rotation of the complex structure, the SYZ fibration will become an elliptic fibration (this is standard in the Hitchin system cases).
+The inverse monodromy being a Kodaira matrix then suggests the possibility of compactifying this elliptic fibration with a~fiber at infinity.
+This elliptic fibration picture also leads us to suspect that \cite{CV}'s results on uniqueness of factorizations of singular fibers of elliptic fibrations is related to our Theorem~\ref{sing}. \end{rmk}

+Theorem~\ref{sing} shows whenever the monodromy of $U^{\trop}$ is one of Kodaira's monodromies, there is an essentially\footnote{The definition of a consistent scattering diagram (cf.~\cite{GHK1}) depends on several choices, including a choice of fan $\Sigma$, a lattice $P^{gp}$, a submonoid $P$, and a multi-valued convex integral piecewise linear function~$\varphi$.
+When we say there is an essentially canonical consistent scattering diagram, we really mean that these choices uniquely determine the scattering diagram up to the notion of equivalence in~\cite{GPS}.
+Changing the above data just corresponds to changing the coefficients of the scattering functions.} canonical consistent scattering diagram in $U^{\trop}$~-- namely, the cano\-ni\-cal scattering diagram which~\cite{GHK1} associates to a Looijenga pair whose tropicalization is $U^{\trop}$.
+Furthermore, I conjecture that the canonical scattering diagrams coming from Looijenga pairs are the only consistent ones in any~$U^{\trop}$ which consist only of outgoing rays.